bgoonz/INTERVIEW-PREP-COMPLETE/Practice/spotify/Spotify-Interview-master/spotify-calendar/CalendarFrontEnd/README.md

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open <http://localhost:3000> to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](#running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](#deployment) for more information.